RedHatInsights/xjoin-operator/README.md

 ### Running the operator locally via OLM

 This is useful when testing deployment related changes.
-It's a little cumbersome for everyday development because an image needs to be built and pushed to the cluster for each change.
+It's a little cumbersome for everyday development because an image needs to be built by app-interface and pushed to the cluster for each change.

 - To deploy the operator via locally OLM run
 ```bash